CPSB/vrijwilligers.activisme.be/readme.md

 ### License

-Blender and The Laravel framework are open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+Project skeleton and The Laravel framework are open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)